 This summer, Parsons is headlining the first Broadway revival of Mary Chase’s Pulitzer Prize-winning play, “Harvey,” in which he will star as Elwood, the genial eccentric who claims to see a six-foot-tall white rabbit named Harvey.

-In 2011, Parsons received a Theatre World Award for his debut Broadway performance as Tommy Boatwright in the Tony Award-winning revival of "The Normal Heart," starring opposite Ellen Barkin, John Benjamin Hickey and Joe Mantello.
-"The Normal Heart" was also presented with the Drama Desk Award for "Outstanding Revival of a Play" and "Outstanding Ensemble Performance."
-A critical sensation, the show also received nominations from The Outer Critics Circle for "Outstanding Revival of a Play," as well as five Tony Award nominations.
-The play ended its 12-week run at the Golden Theatre on July 10.
-Parsons' additional stage credits include "The Castle" for the Manhattan Ensemble Theater, "The Countess" for the Globe Theater, and "The Tempest" and "As You Like It" for the Houston Shakespeare Festival.
+Parsons made his Broadway debut in 2011, receiving a Theatre World Award for his performance as Tommy Boatwright in the revival of “The Normal Heart,” starring opposite Ellen Barkin, John Benjamin Hickey and Joe Mantello.
+“The Normal Heart” received five Tony Award nominations and won the Tony for “Best Revival of a Play.”
+It also won The Drama Desk Awards for “Outstanding Revival of a Play” and “Outstanding Ensemble Performance,” and received a nomination from The Outer Critics Circle for “Outstanding Revival of a Play.”

-Parsons earned a Masters in Fine Arts degree from the Old Globe Theater/University of San Diego and a BA from the University of Houston.
+Parsons earned a Masters in Fine Arts degree from the Old Globe Theater/University of San Diego and a B.A. from the University of Houston.
 Born and raised in Houston, he now resides in Los Angeles.
 His birth date is March 24.